Meng-Lyu/cs686-lectures/projects/project1-README.md

 ### Errata / Corrections
- - (v1) Project 1 to go live soon...
+ - (v1) Project 1 is live!
+8:12pm-ish.
+Link is available on Canvas.

 ## Do's and Don'ts